-- 1. Promoting implementation of promising and evidence-based victim service strategies in Illinois. - 2.
-Promoting effective multi-disciplinary partnership models across the justice and victim services fields. - A. Training and professional development to equip people to perform cross-disciplinary partnership models. - B. Prioritizing funding for these approaches when appropriate. - 3.
-Equipping providers to measure and manage their work and to communicate effectively about the impact of their services. - A. Identify core data elements. - B. Assist victim service providers in collecting and using data. - C. Update / upgrade InfoNet. - 4.
-Equipping current and future justice system professionals to understand these issues and to have the right knowledge, skills, and competencies. - 5.
-Promoting compliance with and enforcement of constitutional and statutory rights of victims. - A. Conditions of grants when appropriate. - B. Training and professional development. - C. Seek support of legislation that protects, expands, and affects victims' rights. - D. Legal representation of victims. - 6.
+- 1. Promote implementation of promising and evidence-based victim service strategies in Illinois. - 2.
+Promote effective multi-disciplinary partnership models across the justice and victim services fields. - A. Training and professional development to equip people to perform cross-disciplinary partnership models. - B. Prioritizing funding for these approaches when appropriate. - 3.
+Equip providers to measure and manage their work and to communicate effectively about the impact of their services. - A. Identify core data elements. - B. Assist victim service providers in collecting and using data. - C. Update / upgrade InfoNet. - 4.
+Equip current and future criminal justice system professionals to understand these issues and to have the right knowledge, skills, and competencies. - 5.
+Promote compliance with, and enforcement of, constitutional and statutory rights of victims. - A. Make compliance with victims' rights a condition of the grant when appropriate. - B. Training and professional development of those responsible for implementing victims' rights. - C. Seek support of legislation that protects, expands, and affects victims' rights. - D. Legal representation of victims. - 6.
 Increase/improve information sharing - A. Individual cases. - B. Grants management and what data gets collected and how it should be used. - 7.
-Focus to develop or refine systems accountability, management, and transparency in the criminal justice system agencies in general a.
+Develop or refine accountability, management, and transparency in the criminal justice system agencies in general a.
 Reduction of Domestic Violence-related Homicides